 Note: By using the Crunch Accountancy API, you accept our Developer Terms of Service

 To begin with you will need to obtain your Oauth 2 client credentials by creating a new application.
 While our API is in its initial beta phase we will onboard your new application to allow us to get a better understanding of how you plan to use the API.
-Please email api@crunch.co.uk with your name, company name, and a brief overview of what you’ll be using the API for, and we will help you get setup straight away
+Please email api@crunch.co.uk with your name, company name, a brief overview of what you’ll be using the API for, whether it’s a confidential or a public type of application, and we will help you get setup straight away.

 Obtaining the token requires an authentication step where the user logs in with their Crunch account.
 After logging in, the user is asked whether they are willing to grant the permissions that your application is requesting.
 This process is called user consent.